 There is often precipitation along an occluded front from cumulonimbus or nimbostratus clouds.
 Wind changes direction as the front passes and the temperature either warms or cools.
 After the front passes, the sky is usually clearer, and the air is drier.

-On a weather map, shown to the left, an occluded front looks like a purple line with alternating triangles and semicircles pointing in the direction that the front is moving.
+On a weather map, shown to the right, an occluded front looks like a purple line with alternating triangles and semicircles pointing in the direction that the front is moving.
 It ends at a low pressure area shown with a large ‘L’ on the map, begins at the other end when cold and warm fronts connect.